Eclipse: An Empty 'Available Software' List

 Data Back-up Requirement

-Last year (2008), when getting processes in place for our new web design and software development business, getpepper™, I put together an all important data back-up procedure.
+Last year (2008), when getting processes in place for our new web and software development business, getpepper, I put together an all important data backup procedure.
 My aim was, in the worse case, to ensure that we could restore all but the last few days-worth of data for our own systems and that of our clients.

 We mostly use open source systems and tools to create and manage our websites and write our software, with the Ubuntu Linux distribution forming the platform upon which our server-based systems (source control (Subversion), issue tracking (Trac), CRM, etc.) and some of our desktop systems run.